karma-sun/neeview/Deploy/Readme/en-us/Canary.md

-**NeeView Canary is a development snapshot to pre-experience the features provided in the official version.**
+**NeeView Canary is a development snapshot to pre-experience the features provided in the official version.
+For ordinary use please use official version with number.**

   * Only the ZIP version will be offered.
   * It is more unstable than the official version.